 Each of the New England states is actively involved in the ISO's regional planning process, individually and through the New England States Committee on Electricity (NESCOE).
 The ISO also works collaboratively with the New England Conference of Public Utilities Commissioners (NECPUC), the New England governors' offices, state energy offices, and the states' consumer advocates to provide information and assistance.
-The New England States have coordinated on applications to pursue funding through the Infrastructure Investment and Jobs Act (IRA)'s Grid Innovation Program to support innovative approaches to transmission and distribution infrastructure.
+The New England states have coordinated on applications to pursue funding through the Infrastructure Investment and Jobs Act (IIJA)'s Grid Innovation Program to support innovative approaches to transmission and distribution infrastructure.
 ISO staff provided technical assistance for these proposals.
-The ISO also coordinated with the states on proposals related to the Northern Maine Procurement, a transmission line from Northern Maine to ISO territory, a New England Clean Energy Connect (NECEC) transmission line, and a Hydrogen Hub proposal submitted by CT, ME, MA, RI, VT and NY and NJ.
+The ISO also coordinated with the states on proposals related to the Northern Maine Procurement, a transmission line from northern Maine to ISO territory, the New England Clean Energy Connect (NECEC) transmission line, and a Hydrogen Hub proposal submitted by Connecticut, Maine, Massachusetts, Rhode Island, Vermont, New York, and New Jersey.